Josephine County Court Records

 Accessing Civil Records

 Civil case filings can be searched online through the Oregon Judicial Department Online Records Search.
-To obtain copies, submit a request using the OJD Records Request Form and specify the delivery method (email, mail, in-person, or pickup at another court).
+To obtain copies, submit a request using the OJD Records Request Form and specify your preferred delivery method — email, mail, in-person pickup, or pickup at another court.
 The same fee schedule applies: $3.00 for a standard copy request plus $0.25 per page for paper, $5.00 for certified copies, and $10.00 for exemplified copies.

 Address: 500 NW 6th Street, Grants Pass, OR 97526